 Recommended package for your smartphone

-Even though the watch itself uses very little data, it is advisable to have a robust smartphone package - ideally with at least 10 to 20 GB of mobile data.
+Even though the watch itself uses little data, it is advisable to have a robust smartphone plan—ideally, with at least 10 to 20 GB of mobile data.
 This ensures that you won't run out of data if you use it regularly on your watch or smartphone.

 Needs assessment and package adjustment

-Before associating your smartwatch's eSIM, assess your current mobile data needs in terms of usage, excluding the watch.
-If necessary, consider opting for a package that better matches your consumption, at the ideal price, so you can enjoy a hassle-free experience, and stay comfortably within the limits of your package.
+Before pairing your smartwatch's eSIM, assess your current mobile data needs based on your usage outside of the watch.
+If necessary, consider opting for a plan that better suits your consumption at the ideal price, so you can enjoy a hassle-free experience and stay comfortably within your plan's limits.

 Smartwatch and eSIM smartphone plans: can they be different?